jeteve/mokapot/README.md

-Turn your application objects (which can be query like or any other structure) into Queries, index them using `add_query` and get automatic `Qid`s, or use `index_query_uid` if you want to use your own application query IDs
+Turn your application objects (which can be query like or any other structure) into Queries, index them using `add_query` and get automatic `Qid`s, or use `index_query_uid` if you want to use your own application query IDs.

 ## Query IDs